 - Section 4: Art Event.

 Creating sections will organize your form and you can set the form to show or jump to the sections & questions based on answers.
-So the first section (default present) will be of collecting participants’ details and asking which event they want to attend and leading them to that.
+So the first section (default present) will be collecting participants’ details and asking which event they want to attend and leading them to that.

 Let’s start by adding sections before adding conditional questions.

-- On adding the new section – Name the section (compulsory) and description of the section to make more clear (optional)
+- On adding the new section – Name the section (compulsory) and description of the section to make it more clear (optional)

 - Then do the same thing for the other two or more sections.